kavyasreesg/Datastructures_Algorithms/README.md

 # Datastructures_Algorithms
-My practice of DS and Algorithms using Python
+My practice of DS and Algorithms using Python.
 This includes
-Buit in python data structures like
+Built in python data structures like
 -> Lists
 -> tuples
 -> sets
 -> dictionaries
-And other data types like,
+And other data types like
--> Strings
+ Strings
-Customized data structures like,
+, Customized data structures like
 -> Stacks
 -> LinkedLists
 -> Queues